CodegenCS/Templates/README.md

 [DapperActiveRecordPocos](./DapperActiveRecordPocos/DapperActiveRecordPocos.cs): Same as [SimplePocos](./SimplePocos/SimplePocos.cs), but will also generate Active Record pattern (Insert/Update methods inside the POCO) using Dapper.

-# How to Use
-For instructions on how to use these templates please refer to [CodegenCS repository](https://github.com/CodegenCS/CodegenCS/).

-To learn more about how to write clean and reusable templates using String Interpolation / Raw String Literals / IEnumerables please check [CodegenCS Library documentation](https://github.com/CodegenCS/CodegenCS/tree/master/src/CodegenCS).

 # License
 MIT License